AaronIGW/Android-Apps/CameraXLab/README.md

-# BookTracker
+# CameraX Lab

-An Android app for tracking books using Room database and Kotlin.
+An Android app demonstrating live camera functionality using **CameraX** and Jetpack Compose integration.

-Users can add, edit, and remove books, and view reading progress in a clean Jetpack Compose interface.
+## Features
+- Live camera preview using CameraX API
+- Capture and save photos locally
+- Permission handling for camera access
+- Simple Compose UI overlay for preview controls

-## Technologies
+## Tech Stack
-Kotlin
+- Kotlin
-Android Studio
-Room Database
-Jetpack Compose
+- Jetpack Compose

-## Key Concepts
-Data persistence, list management, and state handling.
+- AndroidX CameraX
+- MVVM structure

-## Reflection
+## Purpose
-This project strengthened my understanding of Room database integration, CRUD operations, and efficient state management in Jetpack Compose.
+This project was built as part of a CameraX codelab to explore integrating camera functionality into modern Compose-based Android apps.